stochastictalk/stochastictalk/README.md

 ![](basicbit_inside_a_crowded_jazz_club_jazz_band_playing_atmospher_09107cc1-5ffc-449e-b6bc-a6077ea29465.png)

-welcome to my Github profile, where we keep the lights set to "glow", music on "slow", and punctuation set to "low"
+welcome to my Github profile, where we keep the lights set to "glow", music on "slow", and punctuation at "low"

 jobs? i have a job at [faculty](https://faculty.ai/)